gramener/gramex/gramex/apps/guide/cache/README.md

 cache:
     memory:                 # This is the name of the pre-defined Gramex cache
         type: memory        # This is an in-memory cache
-        size: 5000000       # Just allow 5MB of data in the cache instead of 20MB (default)
+        size: 5000000       # Just allow 5MB of data in the cache instead of 500 MB (default)
 ```

 If you want to use a different cache by default, specify a `default: true`